 Of course, there are a few days I’m home and can be found on my side deck or desk with Hunter by my side working away on the laptop.
-Alas, those days have become less over the past year as I gained more clients and worked from their locations.
+Alas, those days have become fewer over the past year as I gained more clients and worked from their locations.

 So what I have done and learned in the year after I Left the Day Job?

 Outsourcing To The Rescue!